Eagle API Documentation

 accountId: $accountId, id: $id, note: $note,

-officeId: $officeId, contactId: $contactId
+officeId: $officeId, contactId: $contactId,

 }) {

-amlCheck { id status note updatedAt }
+amlCheck { id status note contactType entityType portalUrl externalId updatedAt }

 errors